Why did Marilyn Manson remove his bones?

 Marilyn Manson’s Shocking Revelation: The Mystery Behind His Bone Removal

 In a shocking turn of events, controversial rock icon Marilyn Manson has recently revealed that he underwent a series of surgeries to remove several of his ribs.
 This revelation has left fans and critics alike wondering about the motivations behind such a drastic decision.
-Speculations and rumors have been swirling, but let’s delve into the facts and try to uncover the truth.
+Speculations have been rife, with theories ranging from vanity to artistic expression.
+Let’s delve into the details and try to unravel the mystery behind Manson’s bone removal.

 FAQ: